 They consist of three main parts: the medical-grade titanium implant post, the custom-made crown, and the connecting abutment.
 The oral surgeon places the post in the jaw, and it naturally integrates and forms a bond with the bone, providing a secure base for a custom-made porcelain crown.
 The crown is fabricated to look just like your missing natural tooth, and the connecting abutment will firmly secure the crown to the post.
 This solid foundation allows you to experience a lifetime of benefits.

 Our surgeons, Drs.
-Lesneski, Frey, Kittle, and McKinley, are experts and can perform your treatment at our state-of-the-art oral surgery center located in Flint, MI.
+Lesneski, Frey, and Kittle, are experts and can perform your treatment at our state-of-the-art oral surgery center located in Flint, MI.

 They offer a wide variety of benefits over other tooth restoration options, such as bridges and removable dentures, making them a popular restorative option for patients who are missing one or more teeth.

 - Implants are secure and permanent.They can be used to replace a single tooth, multiple teeth, or attach to a denture to keep it from becoming dislodged.
 They function just like a natural tooth because the post integrates and forms a bond directly with your bone, allowing you to eat almost anything you want!
 In fact, most patients report that dental implants feel like natural teeth.

 - Your smile will look healthy and natural.
 The custom-made crown, which attaches to the post via the abutment, is designed to look identical to a healthy, natural tooth and blend seamlessly with the other teeth in your mouth.
 You will be able to enjoy a beautiful, healthy-looking smile.
 Many patients state that they can’t tell the difference between their natural teeth and their dental implants.